What is a mandala, purposes and how to make a mandala

 A mandala is unique

-Each handmade mandala is unique and no matter how many are existing on the planet, your mandala will be unique like you.
+Each handmade mandala is unique, and no matter how many exist on the planet, your mandala will be unique like you.

-There are mandalas that are made with software like Illustrator.
-They have very clear shapes and the repetitions are certainly identical.
-I like the “clean” effect of these mandalas made with software but the fact remains that I prefer the handmade versions which are filled with humanity and small imperfections which make them unique and vibrant.
+Some mandalas are made with software like Illustrator.
+They have very clear shapes, and the repetitions are certainly identical.
+I like the “clean” effect of these mandalas made with software, but the fact remains that I prefer the handmade versions, which are filled with humanity and small imperfections that make them unique and vibrant.

 I hope you have fun making your own mandala!